winitzki/scall/tutorial/programming_dhall.md

 #### Functors and contrafunctors built using $M$

-There are three examples where we can use the monad $M$ to define $M$-filterable functors or contrafunctors:
+There are three examples where we   use the monad $M$ to obtain $M$-filterable functors or contrafunctors:

 1) `F = M`; the monad `M` itself is an `M`-filterable functor.